Definition schema reference

 "type": "text",

-"value": { "type": "variable", "value": "initials" }
+"value": { "type": "variable", "name": "initials" }

 References a named component defined in the components section.
 The DiceBear Core will select a variant based on the seed and options.